container-storage-interface/spec/spec.md

 }
 ```

-##### ControllerGetVolumeGroupSnapshot Errors
+##### GetVolumeGroupSnapshot Errors

-If the plugin is unable to complete the ControllerGetVolumeGroupSnapshot call successfully, it MUST return a non-ok gRPC code in the gRPC status.
+If the plugin is unable to complete the GetVolumeGroupSnapshot call successfully, it MUST return a non-ok gRPC code in the gRPC status.
 If the conditions defined below are encountered, the plugin MUST return the specified gRPC error code.
 The CO MUST implement the specified error recovery behavior when it encounters the gRPC error code.